Back pain is very common, with around one in three of us getting back pain every year. It’s usually the lower back that’s affected.

-Back Pain Video
+About Low Back Pain

 Your back has many interconnecting structures, including bones, joints, muscles, ligaments and tendons.
 Its main support structure is the spine, which is made up of 24 separate bones called vertebrae, plus the bones of the sacrum and coccyx.
 Between the vertebrae are discs that act as shock absorbers and allow your spine to bend.
 Your spinal cord threads down through the central canal of each vertebra, carrying nerves from your brain to the rest of your body.

 It’s often very difficult to know exactly what causes back pain, but it’s usually thought to be related to a strain in one of the interconnecting structures in your back, rather than a nerve problem.
-Back pain caused by a more serious, underlying condition is rare and you’re unlikely to be affected unless you are very old or very young.

-When should I see a back pain specialist?
+When Should I see a Back Pain Specialist?

-For most people with back pain, there isn’t any specific, underlying problem or condition that can be identified as the cause of the pain.
+For most people with back pain, there isn’t any specific, underlying problem or condition that can be identified as the cause of the back pain.
 However, there are a number of factors that can increase your risk of developing back pain, or aggravate it once you have it.
 These include:

 - standing, sitting or bending down for long periods